September 26, 2024

 If the company culture prioritises cleanliness above service, then if I ignore the dirty table, my teammates are likely to pick me up for ‘shirking’.

-Over time, if I want to ‘fit it’ and feel like I’m being accepted by the team, my behaviour is going to start conforming with these social norms, because psychologically it feels very uncomfortable for us to stand out from the crowd.
+Over time, if I want to ‘fit in’ and feel like I’m being accepted by the team, my behaviour is going to start conforming with these social norms, because psychologically it feels very uncomfortable for us to stand out from the crowd.

-What doesn’t happen when one of your front line team members faces one of these micro dilemmas… is that they don’t stop and think about it.
+What doesn’t happen when one of your front line team members faces one of these micro dilemmas... is that they stop and think about it.
 They don’t rationally deliberate on the implications of your company strategy and brand values.
 They don’t use their slow brain.
 They go with their gut.
 What feels like the instinctively right thing to do.
-Often that’s: “what’s the way we do things around here”.
+Often that’s: “What’s the way we do things around here”.

 So it’s your culture (jumping back to the definition above the “behavioural norms that come to be taken for granted as basic assumptions and eventually drop out of awareness”) that really shapes the human elements of your customer experience.